SeanKilleen/seankilleen.github.io/_posts/2022-04-03-announcing-net-oss-survey-results.md

 Observations:

 * This cohort indicated less burnout than neutral on average
 * On average the difference between burnout on a given project and burnout toward OSS in general was .73, or less than one number difference.
-This suggests that authors might link their view toward OSS in general with work on their projects.
+This suggests to me that authors might link their view toward OSS in general with work on their projects.
-* One Third of respondents rated their burnout levels as higher than neutral.
+* One third of respondents rated their burnout levels as higher than neutral.
 In my own personal experience, people tend to underestimate said burnout, which does give me some concern about the state of things overall, given that I'm also concerned that more burned out folks wouldn't have responded at all.

 ## Stagnation